windyrobin/iCluster/Readme.md

 Compare to multi-node or node-cluster ,it's very simple/fast and easy to mantain/hack ,so you could write you own cluster based on it.

-Works on v0.5.9+
+Working on v0.5.9+

 ####Features

-It supports two types for multi-process:
+It supports two strategies for multi-process:

 - multi worker processes listen on the same port
 - the master receives the incoming sockets and distributes them to workers